ThomasArts/aetmodel/ThreatModel.md

 Validation of a transaction is computational cheap, but having to validate many transactions that cannot be included in a block, is a computational overhead for a node.
 If an attacker could post enormous amounts of transactions to the network, it could potentially impact the rate in which correct transactions are accepted.
 Transactions may validate but nevertheless not be possible to include in a block.
 For example, an attacker could post a spend-transaction including more tokens than the from account contains.
 This transaction is then kept in the transaction pool for a while and *check this* validated for each new block candidate.
+By posting enormous amounts of transactions to the network, the pool of transactions kept to be included in the next block could grow beyond memory capacity causing the node to crash or possible valid transactions being pruned.
+Additionally the network capacity could be overloaded and therefore distribution of possible valid transactions be impacted as propagation of these may be delayed or stopped.

 	(5.1) Posting invalid transactions.
 	(5.2) Posting unusable transactions